VNG-Realisatie/nlx/docs/content/get-started/create-certificates.md

 The output should contain the answers you've provided when you created the certificate.

-Example of the output: `Subject: C=nl, ST=noord-holland, L=haarlem, O=an-awesome-organization, OU=an-awesome-organization-unit, CN=an-awesome-organization.nl`
+Example of the output: `Subject: C=nl, ST=noord-holland, L=haarlem, O=my-organization, OU=my-organization-unit, CN=an-awesome-organization.nl`

 ## In sum